mandober/js-object-relationships/README.md

 ### **Array**

-Whether a new array s created by using a constructor call (with or without the `new` keyword) or by using the array literal form, it all amounts to the same result: newly created array (d) is proto linked to `Array.prototype`.
-It is similar for other subtypes.
+Whether a new array is created by using a constructor call (with or without the `new` keyword) or by using the array literal form, it all amounts to the same result: newly created array (d) is prototype linked to `Array.prototype` (6).
+It is similar with other compound (sub)types.

 ```js
 var arr1 = new Array();